ottav1o/libtermui/README.md

-# A very basic library for Terminal User Interfaces
+# A ANSI Escape-codes based library for terminal manipulation